BilliMorgan/Burger-Builder/README.md

-# Burger Builder
+# My Burger

-Web application, where user can build own burger by dynamically adding ingredients.
-Burger available to order through the order functionality.
+A SPA web application on React(using functional and class based components, Redux, React-Routing, Hooks), where users can build their own burger by dynamically adding ingredients.
+The burger available to order through the order functionality.
 Information about the order is stored in the Firebase API.
 The app has a responsive design and fits for mobile screens and for wide-screen monitors as well.
-The App is acting as Single Page Application.
 Routing performs without reloading the webpage.
+App is deployed on Firebase.google.com

 ![index page](./screenshots/indexpage.png)